mpaglia0/Zeta/README.md

 TODO: search results styling

-### Enhanced Static Comments
+### Static Comments Plus

 **For ethical/privacy reasons DISQUS comment system has been removed**.

-Integrating [Static Comments Pelican plugin](https://github.com/getpelican/pelican-plugins/tree/master/static_comments) with some improvements:
+**Static Comments Plus** has been hacked from [Static Comments Pelican plugin](https://github.com/getpelican/pelican-plugins/tree/master/static_comments) and has the following improvements:

-- Creating a form that sends an email via PHP function (optional).
+- Added a ``STATIC_COMMENTS_FMT`` parameter in order to choose if comments have to be written in Markdown or reST format (default reST).

-- Adding a ``STATIC_COMMENTS_FMT`` parameter in order to choose if comments have to be written in Markdown or reST format.
+- Added a PHP script that will allow visitors to send comments through a form instead of an email (like Static Comments do).
+The PHP function can be activated separately from the rest of the plugin.

 - Minor aesthetic changes.